Tips for Teens and Senior Portraits

 If you are uncertain about your clothing choices, bring in more than the suggested total outfits and we can choose what will look best at the studio.

-We personally avoid owning photographic props, as we feel these detract from the true personality of our clients.
-However, you are more than welcome to bring your own!
+We have a few photographic props, however, we don't want to detract from the true personality of our clients.
+So, you are more than welcome to bring your own!
 These could include sports items like a football or pennant, musical instruments, collections, stuffed animals, your favorite flower or rose petals, books, blankets from your childhood, hats, artwork, school mascots or other activity-related items (including your own cap and gown), or any other personal object that is meaningful or relates to your own personal interests.
 Use your imagination!

 It is strongly recommended to bring in a family member or a friend (or both!).
 They will have the benefits of helping put you at ease, they can check your hair, help you with props and/or pets, give you clothing advice, and in general give you moral support.
 Plus they get to enjoy the portrait session with you!
 In addition, your images will be viewed after the session - and it's always best to get a second opinion.